Unruh-deWitt detectors in quantum superpositions of trajectories: Final Detector State, Transition Probabilities and Rates

 \subsection{Unruh-deWitt Model}

-We begin by considering a two-level Unruh-deWitt detector initially in its ground state $|g\rangle$ and coupled to the real, massless scalar field, $\hat{\Phi}(\mathsf{x}(\tau))$, in (1+3)-dimensional Minkowski spacetime.
+We begin by considering a two-level Unruh-deWitt detector initially in its ground state $|g\rangle$ and coupled to the real, massless scalar field, $\hat{\Phi}(\mathbf {x}(\tau))$, in (1+3)-dimensional Minkowski spacetime.
 Suppose that the field is also in its ground state, the Minkowski vacuum $\ranglem$.
-To initialise the detector in a trajectory superposition, we introduce a control degree of freedom, $c_i$, whose states $|c_i\rangle$ designate the individual paths which the detector takes.
+To initialise the detector in a trajectory superposition, we introduce a control degree of freedom, $i$, whose states $|i\rangle$ designate the individual paths which the detector takes.
 The state of the system can be expressed as

-where $|c_i\rangle$ are orthogonal states.
+where $\{ | i \rangle \}$ are orthogonal states of the control.
 Furthermore, we neglect any free dynamics of the control and assume that it is unaffected by measurements of the internal states of the detector such as its energy levels.

 Now, the coupling of the detector to the field is described by the interaction Hamiltonian,